brucek/trolly/README.md

 ###Help!
 It doesn't work on Windows!
 What do I do?
 Just take a cup of coffee and relax.
 It works!

-### What's the browser compatibility?
-As a rule of thumb, this transpiler works best in IE9+.
-You can support IE8 by limiting yourself to a subset of ES2015 features.
-The Babel caveats page does an excellent job at explaining the nitty gritty details of supporting legacy browsers.

 ## License
 MIT © [Kenny Flashlight](https://github.com/kflash)